Otterance/otterance_feedback_repo/SECURITY.md

 ## "What Should I Report?"
 You may use PVR to report any vunerabilities that may cause disruption to Otterance services (eg. exposed secret API keys, leaked source code, etc).
 Plesae include a brief description of the severity in your report.
+When reporting leaked code, please cite where you found this code and include a screenshot.

 ## Isolated Testing For PenTesting Teams